SuwaidAslam/LinkedIn-profile-scraper/README.md

 ## Getting started
 In order to scrape LinkedIn profiles, you need to make sure the scraper is logged-in into LinkedIn.
 For that you need to enter your Linkedin account email and Password in Config file.
 I suggest you enable all the privacy options so people don't see you visiting their profiles when using the scraper.
+You will have to provide link to the profile which you want to scrap.

 ### About the performance
 - Upon start the module will open a headless browser session using Chromium.